 “When I was in medical school, the one thing I was told was completely wrong.
 The one I was told was, if you give opiates to a patient who is in pain, they will not get addicted.
 Completely wrong.
 Completely wrong.
 But a generation of doctors, a generation of us, grew up being trained that these drugs are risky.
 In fact, they are risky.”

-The misuse of prescription drugs in the United States has been called “an epidemic” by the centers for disease control and prevention.
+The misuse of prescription drugs in the United States has been called “an epidemic” by the Centers for Disease Control and Prevention.
 Considering that the United States has just 5% of the world’s population, yet consumes 75% of all prescription drugs, “epidemic” might be a description that is unfortunately all too apt.
+Adding to the danger is the fact that most people feel it’s safe to take prescribed medicines because a doctor gave it to them.
+They don’t see the risk in taking one or two extra pills or changing their frequency, which can make it even more deadly.

 Far Too Easily-Obtained